-3 lecture hours, 3 credits
+3 lecture hours, 3 BHC credits, 1 GHS English credit

 Prerequisite: Qualifying ACT or COMPASS score and grade 12 status.

 English 101 is designed for students who are competent in the fundamentals of composition.
 Students will write essays using a variety of expository strategies and will apply standard techniques of documentation when appropriate.
 An exit exam will determine college credit.
 (Grade of "C" or higher required for this course to be eligible to be included in the IAI General Education Core Curriculum).

-English 102 Composition II: (2nd semester)3 lecture hours, 3 credits
+English 102 Composition II (2nd semester)

+3 lecture hours, 3 BHC credits, 1 GHS English credit